SanyamJain2704/tda_basics/Rebuttal.md

-We thank the reviewer for the constructive feedback, acknowledging the soundness and adequacy of experimental results, finding the concept appealing and acknowledging the well written implementation details.
+We thank the reviewers for the constructive feedback, acknowledging the soundness and adequacy of experimental results, finding the concept appealing and acknowledging the well written implementation details.

 Reviewer CueK
 1. **Limited Novelty**:  We agree that topology-aware graph discrimination with GNNs, including GIN-based approaches, is well studied.
 Our contribution is not another GIN modification to increase local message-passing capacity; rather, we introduce UTS, **which provides global topological information inaccessible to 1-WL-bounded neighborhood aggregation**.
 For example, $C_6$ and $2\times C_3$ (Figure 1) are 1-WL-equivalent and therefore indistinguishable by standard message passing, despite having different global cycle and connectivity structures.
 In contrast, Graph-UTS ($\Phi_{\mathrm{grph}}$), computed directly from the input graph using persistent topology and complementary geometric/spectral information, assigns distinct signatures to these graphs. *Such information cannot be obtained by increasing the depth or width of a GIN while remaining within the 1-WL framework*.